 Kick things up a notch with a handheld remote that’s also a thermostat.
 It will adjust the fan speed to maintain a constant room temperature.
 You can also use it for home security—set the remote to turn the lights and ceiling fan on and off at programmed times while you are away.

 Designs and Finishes

 Luckily, we are no longer limited to a handful of boring ceiling fan designs.
-Today, there's ceiling fan style that will coordinate perfectly with any décor.
-You can choose from tropical, modern, vintage, sports themed, juvenile and traditional styles.
-And each of those come in a wide variety of colors and finishes.
+Today, there's a ceiling fan style that will coordinate perfectly with any décor.
+You can choose from tropical, modern, vintage, sports-themed, juvenile, and traditional styles.
+And each of those comes in a wide variety of colors and finishes.

 Now, Install Your Ceiling Fan!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Questions & Answers

 Question: We have a vaulted ceiling in our master bedroom.
 We just mounted a ceiling fan that does not have a downrod.
 We do not feel like we are getting significant airflow when it's on.
 Should we have purchased a ceiling fan with a downrod?

 Answer: If it is a flush mount you would definitely have to purchase a ceiling fan with a downrod.
 If the one you purchase has a short downrod you can buy a longer downrod from a fan store or online.
 The drop will create plenty of airflow in the room.